History of Hungary before the Hungarian conquest: Bodrogkeresztúr culture 4000 to 3600 BC.

 The Bodrogkeresztúr culture is best known for its seventy cemeteries.
 Which show clear genetic links with the preceding Tiszapolgár culture.
 Bodrogkeresztúr cemetieres make clear distinctions between males and females.

 Sopot culture, ~5000 BC

 The Sopot culture is a neolithic archaeological culture that was first identified in eastern Slavonia in modern-day Croatia, and was since also found in several sites in Hungary.

 Baden Culture, 3600–2800 BC

 The Baden culture was a Copper Age (Chalcolithic) archaeological culture found in Central Europe.
-In Hungarian and Slovakian sites, cremated human remains were often placed in anthropomorphic urns, whereas in Nitriansky Hrádok, a mass grave has been found.
+In Hungarian and Slovak sites, cremated human remains were often placed in anthropomorphic urns, whereas in Nitriansky Hrádok, a mass grave has been found.
 The only known cemetery with individual graves was found in an early Baden ("Boleráz phase") site is Pilismarót, in Komárom-Esztergom County, which also contained a few examples of goods possibly exported from the Stroke-ornamented ware culture (centred in what is now Poland).
 The Baden culture is claimed by some scholars to have been an early example of an Indo-European culture in Central Europe.